 Catherine of Alexandria

-Virgin martyr of the early 4th century
+Virgin Martyr of the 4th Century

-Catherine of Alexandria lived during the late third through early fourth centuries.
+Hagiography – Catherine of Alexandria lived during the late third through early fourth centuries.
 She was one of the most popular and revered saints of the medieval Church.
 Today, she is remembered and celebrated by Catholic, Orthodox, Lutheran, and Anglican churches worldwide.
 These church calendars list her “birth date” (the last day of life, reborn into eternity) as November 24.
 Hers is a story of a woman empowered by God to use her voice in the public square where women were not permitted to speak, let alone debate and teach.

 What we know of Catherine of Alexandria comes from a variety of extant manuscripts.
 A few Greek martyrologies from the 8th and 9th centuries, originating likely near Mt.
 Sinai, provide the story as it evolved through the oral traditions of the early church.
 While there may have been earlier written texts, none remain.
 Her story takes place in Alexandria, during the reign of Emperor Maxentius (306-312).
 Born into nobility, the daughter of a deceased king, Catherine became a Christian and rejected wealth and marriage.
 She was highly educated, knowledgeable in philosophy, fluent in many languages.
 She confronted the emperor who had ordered all people to come to Alexandria to make sacrifices to pagan gods.
 Emperor Maxentius forced her to compete in a public debate against his team of 50 of the top philosophers.
 Her eloquent and persuasive speech converted all of the philosophers to Christianity.
 The emperor ordered all these learned men to be executed, making them all martyrs.
 He ordered Catherine to be tortured.
 Imprisoned, malnourished, Catherine was then placed on a torture device made of spiked wheels, which miraculously broke by God’s intervention.
 In a more merciful death, Catherine dies by sword.
 According to legend, milk, not blood, flowed from her wound and her remains were carried to Mt.
 Sinai by angels.